Skeegan123/web-dev-chatgpt/README.md

 ## Member Notes

 **Keegan:**
+My main focus was on the backend for this project.
+I set up the database as well as the server actions needed to use the ChatGPT API.
+This was my first time using server actions and it was a very interesting concept.
+The MySQL database was also fairly new to me.
+It wasnt the first time I have used one, but it was definitely the most involved use of it.
+I had a lot of problems trying to set up this database at first, but once we got past that, it was not too bad.
+The ChatGPT API was something I did have some experience in, but again, not to this extent.
+This was a very involved project between the message creation and retrieval, as well as the threads api and being able to store and load conversations.
+Again, while this project was very challenging, we are very happy with it, and hope we can imporve it in the future.

 **Seth:**
 I focused on the front end of the project.
 Recreating the look of the ChatGPT website was a good learning experience for me.
 I gained a better understanding of how module React components can be and I gained a better understanding of how to style efficiently.
 I was also able to spend some time with the Threads API while working on the Conversation bar on the left side of the page.
 Users have all of their Thread_id's stored in a MySQL database.
 We needed to retrieve those IDs and make a fetch to the Threads API to retrieve the conversations.
 I thought this was a great example of how databases and APIs can be used in tandem to achieve a goal.
 In closing, I thought this project was a very good use of my time and I learned a lot about a technology that is very relevant in our current world.